Counterproductive Leadership

 March 7, 2022

 This article address counterproductive leadership in the Army.
-This term is defined by AR 600-100, paragraph 1-11 and ADP 6-22, paragraphs 8-45 to 8-50.
+This term is defined by AR 600-100 and ADP 6-22, paragraphs 8-45 to 8-50.
 It has a very broad definition.
-According to AR 600-100, paragraph 1-11d, it is the following:
+According to AR 600-100, it is the following:

-Obviously, these definitions are very broad, and they are designed that way on purpose.
-If the Army continues in the direction it is headed, all leaders will find themselves accused of counterproductive leadership at some point in their career.
-The typical process will be explained in the paragraphs that follow.
+Obviously, the definition of counterproductive leadership is very broad, and it is designed that way on purpose.
+If the Army continues in the direction it is headed, all leaders will find themselves accused of being a counterproductive leader at some point in their career.

 Typically, these investigations begin when a Soldier, or Soldiers, make a complaint.
 This complaint could be done in a formal manner, such as an EO complaint, or an informal manner, such as an open-door meeting or an email.
 Additionally, sometimes an investigation into counterproductive leadership can be initiated after comments made during a command climate survey are reviewed by a higher commander.

 If an adverse finding is made against an individual regarding counterproductive leadership, it is likely that an adverse action will result.
 This could include a letter of concern, a GOMOR, a referred OER, a referred NCOER, and/or an Article 15.
 Furthermore, the Command may initiate elimination (Officers) or separation (Enlisted).
 Even if the local Command doesn't initiate separation and/or elimination, enlisted Soldiers/NCOs should be aware of the Army QMP Board, if any adverse information is filed in their AMHRR.
+Furthermore, for Officers, HRC could initiate elimination at a later time for substantiated allegations contained in an Officer's AMHRR.

 Anyone who is accused of counterproductive leadership should be immediately concerned and recognize that they are fighting to keep their career.
-A proper defense against any allegation of counterproductive leadership starts with making smart, and informed, decisions during the investigation and continues with making appropriate and thorough responses to any adverse action that may result.
+A proper defense against any allegation starts with making smart, and informed decisions during the investigation and continues with making appropriate and thorough responses to any adverse action that may result.
 Any Officer or NCO accused of counterproductive leadership should immediately consult a military lawyer.
 It is likely that the JAGs available (TDS or Legal Assistance) will not provide the time and attention needed to successfully defend yourself.
 Those accused have the option to hire a Civilian lawyer to assist.

 This article was written by Attorney Matthew Barry.

-Contact us today for a free consultation.
+Contact us today for a free consultation to start building your Defense.